 So, what is clear is that Joshua had disciples who owned houses and land, and it is also clear that Joshua and his first disciples possessed and used money to buy things.

 So, what did he mean in Luke 14 when he said, “So likewise, whoever of you does not forsake all that he has cannot be my disciple.”?
 He meant two primary things.

 First, that forsaking is first of the heart, and internal matter of our hearts/souls.
-For example, a person can give up all his material things in an effort to be accepted by God, but do so begrudgingly and out of fear, not faith or love.
-That ‘sacrifice’ will not amount to much in God’s eyes for the person since they are not willing to do the greatest command, which is to love God, not fear him.
+For example, a person can give up all his material things in an effort to be accepted by God, but do so begrudgingly or out of fear, not faith or love.
+That ‘sacrifice’ (giving up most of their material things) will not amount to much in God’s eyes since they are not willing to do the greatest command, which is to love God, not fear him.
 Please listen to Joshua in this respect, “I desire mercy, not sacrifice”.
 Mercy means compassion towards others, NOT perceived sacrifices for God which He does not need nor want.

 Second, it means that most people - when given the information about what having one’s faith in Joshua means – will need to make significant change in their lives, typically including leaving one’s job and natural family.

 Joshua’s teaching of, “So likewise, whoever of you does not forsake all that he has cannot be my disciple”, is really about bringing significant and needed changes to a person’s life.
 When a person is in the world and hears Joshua’s call, they cannot stay in the world and follow Joshua.
 Our hearts affections must change from whatever they were in before (self, money, glory, power, entertainment, natural family, etc.) to our heavenly Father and Joshua.
 We must come out of the world, and this means we will stop living for things other than for Joshua, the Father he reveals, and the work he calls us to perform.